jacobleonhardt/pizza_movie_pairing_app/README.md

 The backend of pieflix is coded in python, and uses Flask and SQLAlchemy to manage API calls and the interactions with the database.
 [Requests](https://docs.python-requests.org/en/master/user/quickstart/#make-a-request) is used to make calls to TMDb API and return lists of movies.

-The following is an example of an API call to TMDb, based on the user-input of 'dominos'
+The following is an example of an API call to TMDb, based on the user-input of 'dominos'.

 ```
 @pairing_routes.route('/new/<int:userId>/<pizzaPlace>')